 Bellevue Governance ensures that the school has a DSL for child protection who has received appropriate training and support for such a role and a DDSL with a similar level of training to cover in the event of absence.
-In the event of the DSL being the subject of an allegation, the school's response will be co-ordinated by the DDSL, who will liaise with Safeguarding Governor or proprietor.
+In the event of the DSL being the subject of an allegation, the school's response will be co-ordinated by the Headmistress and in her absence the Safeguarding Governor.

-Steve Wade, Group Education Director for Bellevue Education Group, oversees safeguarding arrangements on behalf of the board of directors.
-Gregg Davies, Safeguarding Governor for Bellevue Education Group, is designated by the board to oversee and monitor the school's safeguarding policy and practice.
+Steven Wade, Group Education Director for Bellevue Education Group, oversees safeguarding arrangements on behalf of the board of directors.
+Steven Wade, Safeguarding Governor for Bellevue Education Group, is designated by the board to oversee and monitor the school's safeguarding policy and practice.
 In conjunction with David Williams, Education Director they conduct an annual Safeguarding Review of the school's child protection policy and procedures and of the efficiency with which the related duties have been discharged.
 As a result, any deficiencies or weaknesses in safeguarding arrangements will be remedied immediately.
-The reporting of arrangements for each school form part of the reporting process to the Education Committee, which includes Steven Wade, Gregg Davies and David Williams, which is responsible for the overall governance of Bellevue Schools.
+The reporting of arrangements for each school form part of the reporting process to the Education Committee, which includes Steven Wade and David Williams, which is responsible for the overall governance of Bellevue Schools.